Making a Minimum Viable Product your Most Valuable Player

 So, instead of assembling a complex business plan and relying on expert estimates, you introduce a solution using the least amount of resources and observe the actual user behavior.
 The insight gathered then suggests whether you are moving in the right direction or need to change course.

-The process of creating an MVP typically consists of 5 stages.
+The process of creating a minimum viable product typically consists of 5 stages.

 - Defining the task